The Queensland Police and Council are responsible for responding to complaints regarding abandoned vehicles.

 Residents must not divert the natural run-off of stormwater.
 The downstream owner must accept natural run-off but may install a properly designed drainage system to reduce the effect on their property.

-Council is making it easier to build a driveway.
-There are a series of standard conditions which apply to constructing a driveway.
+Council makes it easy to build a driveway crossover.
+There are a series of standard conditions which apply to constructing a driveway crossover.

 Employment with Council